 School uniform should be:

-- blue jumper with logo (available from Natasha’s or the Uniform shop)
+- blue jumper/fleece with or without logo (available from Natasha’s or the Uniform shop with the logo)

 - grey long trousers, skirt, pinafore dress or shalwar kameez